 Two-factor authentication (2FA) adds another layer of protection.
 Even if someone manages to get a team member’s password, they won’t be able to log in without a second verification step, usually a code sent to their phone.
 These features are table stakes for any modern document management software.

-Clear Access Controls and Audit Trails
+Manage Access and Track Changes with Audit Trails

 You need to control exactly who can view, edit, and share specific files or folders.
 A good system allows you to set granular permissions, ensuring that junior staff can’t access partner-level documents and that clients can only see their own files in a shared portal.